 In May 2017, the Company entered into a Second Lien Loan and Security Agreement with Boston Scientific Corporation, an investor, for up to \$30.0 million in term loans.
 The loans under this agreement are subordinated to the term loan with Oxford Finance LLC and are also collateralized by assets, including cash and cash equivalents, accounts receivable and property and equipment.
 Under the Agreement, Boston Scientific Corporation agreed to make one or more term loans to the Company during the period beginning in May 2017 and ending on May 13, 2022, the maturity date (the "Term Loans").
-The principal amount outstanding under the Term Loans drawn prior to June 30, 2018 accrued no interest from the date of such Term Loan through and including June 30, 2018.
-Beginning on July 1, 2018, all Term Loans accrued interest at a fixed rate of 8.96%.
+The principal amount outstanding under the Term Loans drawn prior to June 30, 2018 accrue no interest from the date of such Term Loan through and including June 30, 2018.
+Beginning on July 1, 2018, all Term Loans accrue interest at a fixed rate of 8.96%.
 Interest accrues until such Term Loan is converted to stock or paid in full.
 Each Term Loan is evidenced by a separate Secured Convertible Promissory Note and is repayable, convertible and exchangeable.
+As of December 31, 2018, the Term Loans had an annual effective interest rate of 7.47% per year.

-If the Company completes any Qualified Equity or Debt Financing or any Change of Control, Liquidation or Prepayment Conversion occurs, outstanding principal and accrued interest on the loans are convertible at Boston Scientific Corporation's option into shares of either (1) the Series F-1 convertible preferred stock or, if the shares of Series F-1 convertible preferred stock are not the most senior series of preferred stock of the Company then issued and outstanding ("Conversion Stock").
+If the Company completes any Qualified Equity or Debt Financing or any Change of Control, Liquidation or Prepayment Conversion occurs, outstanding principal and accrued interest on the loans are convertible at Boston Scientific Corporation's option into shares of either (1) the Series F-1 convertible preferred stock or, if the shares of Series F-1 convertible preferred stock are not the most senior series of preferred stock of the Company then issued and outstanding (2) the most senior series of preferred stock of the Company then issued and outstanding ("Conversion Stock").
 The Conversion Stock Per Share Price is defined as (A) with respect to a Qualified Equity Financing, the lowest price per share of Conversion Stock paid by any investor in such Qualified Equity Financing, (B) with respect to a Change of Control or Liquidation, the total amount distributed, paid or to be paid to the stockholders of the Company on account of the stock held by them in connection with such Change of Control or Liquidation, divided by the fully-diluted share count of the Company on the Conversion Date or (C) with respect to a Prepayment Conversion, \$230,000,000 divided by the fully-diluted share count of the Company on the Conversion Date.

-Subject to Boston Scientific Corporation's conversion rights, the Company had the option to prepay all of the Term Loans, at any time.
+Subject to Boston Scientific Corporation's conversion rights, the Company has the option to prepay all of the Term Loans, at any time.